 Path

-past risk.
-A clicking in the back of her head.
+Past risk.
+A clicking in the back of the head.

 As from the peak of the spine.
 Just off

-from where the center might be.
-Each step
+from where the center may or may not be.

 She never listens to music.
 Couldn’t